OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Advanced-Network-Diagnostic-Commands.md

 4. Ping can also take DNS names.
 Try ``ping xkcd.com`` on the Ubuntu-CLI-1

-5. Use the help command line flag (`-h` for Linux or `/?` for Windows) to find the properly flag to request 15 pings and then stop.
+5. Use the help command line flag (`-h` for Linux or `/?` for Windows) to find the proper flag to request 15 pings and then stop.
     -   Ubuntu-GUI-1: 99.83.183.221
     -   Windows-Desktop: www.kame.net